Guntersville Dam: Background and construction

 The construction of Guntersville Dam and its reservoir required the purchase of 110145 acre of land, of which 24426 acre were forested and had to be cleared.
 1,182 families, 14 cemeteries, and over 90 mi of roads had to be relocated.
 A large dike was built to protect the city of Guntersville from reservoir backwaters, and substantial dredging was necessary to extend the navigable 9 ft channel up to Hales Bar Dam (this dam has since been dismantled and replaced by Nickajack Dam, shortening Guntersville Lake).
 Widows Bar Dam, a small dam and lock approximately 58 mi upstream from Guntersville Dam, was partially dismantled and submerged under the lake waters.

-Guntersville Dam was completed on January 17, 1939, constructed at a cost of $51 million.
+Guntersville Dam was completed on January 17, 1939, at a cost of $51 million.
 The dam's lock was designed by the Army Corps of Engineers and went into operation on January 24, 1939.
-The dam's first generator went online August 8, 1939.
+The dam's first generator went online on August 8, 1939.
 The hydroelectric project's components were listed on the National Register of Historic Places in 2016.